 Add your half and half to your container, I like to use a flat baking dish to make mine, I am sure technically there is no real difference in how long it will take your cheese to set, but for me, I like to do this in a flat container.

 Add your culture to the milk, sprinkling it over the top.
-I let this set for about two minutes before I stir in the culture and mix it up really well.
+I let this sit for about two minutes before I stir in the culture and mix it up really well.

-Next I simply place some plastic wrap overt the top of the dish, and let it set on my counter anywhere from 8 to 12 hours.
+Next, I simply place some plastic wrap over the top of the dish and let it set on my counter anywhere from 8 to 12 hours.
 While my pets would never climb on top of a countertop and see what is there, I like a little extra insurance from flying objects to land in my cream cheese.